joyent/triton-kbmapi/docs/index.md

-token                   | The proper recovery token string created                 | When the token was created staged                  | Timestamp when the token was staged into the PIV token's associated CN activated               | Ditto for when the token was activated expired                 | When the token has been replaced by a new one into the CN
+token                   | The proper recovery token string created                 | When the token was created staged                  | Timestamp when the token was staged into the PIV token's associated CN activated               | Timestamp for when the token was activated expired                 | When the token has been replaced by a new one into the CN